Opening hours: 8.45am - 6pm

 Crime

-Theo frequently represents defendants in both the Crown and Magistrates’ Court.
-His experience encompasses matters ranging from theft through to GBH and serious sexual offences.
+Theo frequently represents defendants in both the Crown Court and Youth Court.
+His experience encompasses matters ranging from theft through to GBH.
 Theo routinely addresses the admissibility of evidence and is particularly well-versed in issues relating to res gestae evidence.

 Theo also prosecutes on behalf of the Crown Prosecution Service as a Grade 2 panel advocate and also has experience of private prosecutions.